avaneev/prvhash/README.md

 the `0x5555...` constant.
 An essential property of these bit-trains is that they are uncorrelated to any uniformly-random bit-sequences, at all times.

-It's important to point out that the presence of the `0xAAAA` and `0x5555...` constants logically assures that the `Seed` and `lcg` variables quickly recover from the "zero-state".
+It's important to point out that the presence of the `0xAAAA...` and `0x5555...` constants logically assure that the `Seed` and `lcg` variables quickly recover from the "zero-state".
 Beside that, these constants logically prohibit synchronous control over `Seed` and `lcg` variables: different bits of the input entropy will reach these variables.
 When the system starts from the "zero-state", with many hashwords in the system, it is practically impossible to find a preimage (including a repetitious one) that stalls the system, and thus it is impossible to perform a multi-collision attack.
-However, since this risk cannot be estimated exactly, the `prvhash64s` hash function adds a message length value at the end of the stream.
+However, since this risk cannot be estimated exactly, the `prvhash64s` hash function adds a message length value to the end of the data stream.

 How does it work?
 First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with